OpenGATE/opengate/docs/source/user_guide.md

 A simulation must contains 4 main elements that will define a complete simulation:

 - **Geometry**: all geometrical elements that compose the scene, such as phantoms, detectors, etc.
 - **Sources**: all sources of particles that will be created ex-nihilo.
-Each source may have different properties (localtion, direction, type of particles with their associated energy ,etc).
+Each source may have different properties (location, direction, type of particles with their associated energy ,etc).
 - **Physics**: describe the properties of the physical models that will be simulated.
 It describes models, databases, cuts etc.
 - **Actors** : define what will be stored and output during the simulation.
 Typically, dose deposition or detected particles.
 This is the generic term for 'scorer'.
 Note that some `Actors` can not only store and output data, but also interact with the simulation itself (hence the name 'actor').